MarcosNicolau/whatsapp-business-sdk/README.md

 ## Contribution and thanks

 Contributions are encouraged, I will review any incoming pull requests.
-See the issues tab for todo items.

 ### Donations

-If you found this project interesting or useful, do giving this project a star.
+If you found this project interesting or useful, you can give this project a star.
 Thank you!

 Or buy me a coffee using any of these: